mit-ccc/twclient/docsrc/vignettes/fetch.rst

 Note that Twitter has other data sources than the REST API, in particular the `PowerTrack
 <https://developer.twitter.com/en/docs/twitter-api/enterprise/historical-powertrack-api/overview>`__
 API, and this package does not support those.
+It also does not (yet) support Twitter's new `v2 API <https://developer.twitter.com/en/docs/twitter-api>`.

 Enough talk!
 How do you get started?